mraible/21-points/README.md

 ### Other tests

 Performance tests are run by [Gatling][] and written in Scala.
-They're located in [src/test/gatling](src/test/gatling) and can be run with:
+They're located in [src/test/gatling](src/test/gatling).

-    ./gradlew gatlingRun
+To use those tests, you must install Gatling from [https://gatling.io/](https://gatling.io/).

 For more information, refer to the [Running tests page][].